2024–25 Seton Hall Pirates women's basketball team

-The 2024–25 Seton Hall Pirates women's basketball team represents Seton Hall University during the 2024–25 NCAA Division I women's basketball season.
-The Pirates, led by twelfth-year head coach Anthony Bozzella, play their home games in South Orange, New Jersey, at the Walsh Gymnasium as members of the Big East Conference.
+The 2024–25 Seton Hall Pirates women's basketball team represented Seton Hall University during the 2024–25 NCAA Division I women's basketball season.
+The Pirates, led by twelfth-year head coach Anthony Bozzella, played their home games in South Orange, New Jersey, at the Walsh Gymnasium as members of the Big East Conference.

 Previous season

 The Pirates finished the season 17–15, 8–10 in Big East play to finish seventh place.
 They defeated DePaul in the first round of the Big East women's tournament before losing to Creighton in the quarterfinals.
 They received an at-large bid to the WBIT where they lost in the first round to Saint Joseph's.